 '''

-module type ModuleTypeName = ...
+module type ModuleTypeName = module type expression

 '''

 A module type expression can be the name of another module type, or a sequence of specifications, or specs, enclosed in curly braces.
 A spec can be a value spec, indicating the presence of a function or value, an abstract type spec, or a type abbreviation spec.
 For example: